 More sales leads, additional client enquiries, bigger social networks and more website traffic are not their desired outcomes.
 That’s because they’re not end results.
-What they actually need, is more customers, higher profits, bigger contracts, higher revenues or more sales, etc.
+What business owners actually need, is more customers, higher profits, bigger contracts, higher revenues or more sales, etc.

 The challenge with searching for the wrong thing, is that it will lead you down the wrong path.
 You’ll ask the wrong questions, get the wrong answers and end up with the wrong outcomes.

 This means you need to decide what your desired outcome is.
 In other words, determine exactly what you need your business to achieve.
-The end point, rather than a particular process or marketing strategy.
+Focus on your desired end point and NOT on a particular process or marketing strategy.

-Then, focus on that end point like a laser.
-This will help you get your marketing on the right track and ensure you’re aiming for the correct targets.
+Start with the end in mind.
+It will help you get your marketing on the right track and ensure you’re aiming for the correct targets.